-- ella can be taken at any time in the 5 days after unprotected sex or birth control failure.
+- ella can be taken at any time in the five days after unprotected sex or birth control failure.

 - ella can be taken with food, or on an empty stomach.

-- If you vomit within 3 hours of taking ella, you should take another dose.
+- If you vomit within three hours of taking ella, you should take another dose.

-- People who are currently breastfeeding – the medication can get into breast milk
+- You should not use ella if you are currently breastfeeding because the medication can get into breast milk.

-- ella is the most effective EC pill available.
-(Paragard IUD is still more effective as EC – read more about it
+- ella is the most effective emergency contraceptive pill available.
+(Paragard IUD is more effective but it is not a pill.)

-- About 2% of people who take ella will still get pregnant…but this isn’t quite the same as saying ella is 98% effective.
-It also depends on when in your cycle you took EC and how likely a pregnancy was at that time.
+- About 2% of people who take ella will still get pregnant, but this isn’t quite the same as saying ella is 98% effective.
+It also depends on when in your cycle you took it and how likely a pregnancy was at that time.

-- If you need to take EC again after a dose of ella, but before your next period, you should take ella again – it can interfere with the effectiveness of Plan B
+- If you need to take emergency contraception again after a dose of ella, but before your next period, you should take ella again— it can interfere with the effectiveness of Plan B.

 - ella may be less effective if you are taking certain other medications or herbal supplements.
 Make sure you let your healthcare provider know if you are taking any other medication or herbs.

-- Ideally, you should only take EC once in a cycle, then use condoms as a back-up until you have your next period.
+- Ideally, you should only take emergency contraception once in a cycle, then use condoms as a backup until you have your next period.

-- If you need to take EC again in the same cycle, you should try to take the same one you took the first time.
+- If you need to take it again in the same cycle, you should try to take the same emergency contraceptive that you took the first time.

-- If you can't take the same pill again, any EC is better than none - so take whatever you have available.
+- If you can't take the same pill again, any emergency contraception is better than none, so take whatever you have available.

 - Your next period may be a few days early or late after taking ella.
-You should take a pregnancy test if your period is 7 days late or more.
+You should take a pregnancy test if your period is seven days late or more.